datasciencecampus/pygrams/docs/tech-report.md

 |  3 | 0.0  | 0.0  | 0.0  | 0.0  | 0.22 |
 |  **Final_Weight**  |   **0.19**    | **0.02**  | **0.10**  | **0.34** | **0.34**

-Sometimes it is necessary to normalize the TF-IDF output to address variable document sizes.
+Sometimes it is necessary to normalise the TF-IDF output to address variable document sizes.
 For example if documents span from 10-200 words, a term frequency of 5 in a 30 word document should score higher than the same term frequency on a 200 word document.
-For this reason we use l2 normalization in pyGrams:
+For this reason we use l2 normalisation in pyGrams:

 </br>